General context, key principles and hot topics

 25 Does your country regulate or otherwise restrict the interception of employees’ communications?
 What are its features and how is the regime enforced?

-Interception of communications and covert surveillance are regulated by the Interception of Communications and Surveillance Ordinance and can only be exercised by the Customs and Excise Department, the HKPF and the ICAC with prescribed authorisation.
+Interception of communications and covert surveillance are regulated by the Interception of Communications and Surveillance Ordinance and can only be exercised by the Customs and Excise Department, the Hong Kong Police Force and the Independent Commission Against Corruption with prescribed authorisation.

 Monitoring and surveillance of employee communications is regulated by the PDPO.
-Prior to implementing any surveillance system, the employer must take such steps as are reasonable, in the circumstances, to ensure the employees are aware of (among other things) the fact that the information is being collected and the purpose of collection.
+Prior to implementing any surveillance system, an employer must take such steps as are reasonable, in the circumstances, to ensure its employees are aware of (among other things) the fact that the information is being collected and the purpose of collection.

 Dawn raids and search warrants